Young people with their bikes on a square in Burkina Faso

 Core area “Peaceful and inclusive societies” Political participation and citizen-focused municipalities Internal link

 In Burkina Faso, local authorities play an important role in promoting social cohesion – particularly given the conflicts in the country.
+They are meant to provide opportunities for political participation, create conducive business environments and offer citizen-focused public services for the various population groups.
 The BMZ is helping local authorities to carry out the tasks for which they are responsible.

 Training for plumbers in the vocational training centre of the national water agency in Burkina Faso